 Americana series postal history includes typed labels on mail

 Figure 1.
 The 13¢ Americana series Liberty Bell booklet stamp on this first-class letter correctly paid the 13¢ domestic surface rate in effect during the late 1970s.
 However, the letter was then forwarded to Germany.
-Shortpaid 5¢ at the 18¢-per-ounce international surface letter rate, it is additionally marked with the German word for postage due.
+Shortpaid 5¢ at the

 The attractive Americana definitive series is made up of a fairly small number of stamps issued beginning Oct.
 31, 1975.

 The last stamp in the series was issued April 8, 1981.

 Like most series of the time, it is common to find uses well beyond 1981, because stamps from the series remained in post office stocks and in patrons’ hands well beyond this point.

 Because very few of the Americana series stamps fulfilled the international mail rates of the time, few solo uses and many mixed issue uses are found.
 That is, since many of the rates required multiple stamps, we frequently find covers franked with Americana series stamps alongside the commemoratives of the time or values from the earlier Prominent Americans definitive series.